Aishatsunday/scalable-image-classification-cifar100/README.md

 | `resnet50_cifar100_finetuned.pth` | Saved fine-tuned model weights |

+## What I Would Do Differently

+I would experiment with a learning rate scheduler to reduce the learning rate as training progressed, which likely would have squeezed out a few more percentage points of accuracy.

 > **Note:** Model weights (`resnet50_cifar100_finetuned.pth`) are not included
 > due to file size.
 Re-run the notebook to reproduce them.